Lucal22/nts-stack/README.md

-## Nextjs + TypeScript + TailwindCss
+## Nextjs + TypeScript + Styled Components

-Repository for a default Nextjs, TypeScript and TailwindCss project.
-Also have prettier, eslint and editorconfig configurations.
+Repository for a default Nextjs, TypeScript and Styled Components project.
+Also have prettier, eslint, editorconfig, graphql, jest, testing-library and storybook configurated.